KenYew/python-playground/README.md

     windowStart, maxLength, maxRepeatingLetterCount = 0, 0, 0
     frequencyMap = {}

+    # 1: Increment the windowEnd pointer to create sliding window
     for windowEnd in range(len(string)):
+        # 2: Create the right-most character (using windowEnd pointer) going into the sliding window
         rightChar = string[windowEnd]
+        # 3: If rightChar is not seen in the dictionary, initialise char:frequency key-value pair
         if rightChar not in frequencyMap:
             frequencyMap[rightChar] = 0
+        # 4: Sliding the window, increment the frequency of any rightChars going into the window
         frequencyMap[rightChar] += 1

+        # 5: Keep track of the count of the maximum repeating letter in any window
         maxRepeatingLetterCount = max(maxRepeatingLetterCount, frequencyMap[rightChar])

+        # 6: At any window, if windowLength - maxRepeatingLetterCount >  k, we need to shrink window (too much k!)
         if (windowEnd - windowStart + 1 - maxRepeatingLetterCount) > k:
+            # 7: Shrink the sliding window from the beginning of the string
             leftChar = string[windowStart]
+            # 8: Decrement frequency of left-most char going out of the window
             frequencyMap[leftChar] -= 1
+            # 9: Increment the windowStart pointer to shrink the sliding window one element at a time
             windowStart += 1
+        # 10: Keep track of the maximum length so far
         maxLength = max(maxLength, windowEnd - windowStart + 1)
     return maxLength